tomaszbk/tomaszbk/README.md

 - 👋 Hi, I’m Tomas!
-- 👀 I’m interested in Data Engineering, Machine learning, and Backend Web Development
+- 👀 I’m interested in Data Engineering, Cloud Computing and IOT

 <!---
 kukelia/kukelia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.